zsq96512/zsq96512-PHBS_TQFML-Project/Readme.md

 * Haoli Wan 1701213095

 ## 1.Background Introduction
-1.1 Structural models, using Macro factors to predict exchange rate, are usually easily beat by random walk model. <br>
+* Structural models, using Macro factors to predict exchange rate, are usually easily beat by random walk model. <br>
-1.2 Time series models, such as ARMA,ARIMA,ARCH,GARCH were frequently used by predictors.<br>
+* Time series models, such as ARMA,ARIMA,ARCH,GARCH were frequently used by predictors.<br>
-1.3 In recent years, ANN, SVM and chaos theory are widely used in predicit exchange rate.<br>
+* In recent years, ANN, SVM and chaos theory are widely used in predicit exchange rate.<br>

 ## 2.Motivation
 Since 70s twentieth Century, the floating exchange rate system is dominant in the world.
 The high profit and high risk of foreign exchange investment have determined that only the long-term and short-term volatility of the market can be held in an invincible position.
-As the basis of foreign exchange risk management, it's of great significance to forecast the directions and the degree of the change of foreign exchange rate.
+As the basis of foreign exchange risk management, it's of great significance to forecast the directions and the degree of the change of foreign exchange rate.<br>
 Focused on the short-term voltility of the foreign exchange rate, this project apply the SVR method and the deep learning method ANN to predict the exchange rates of next 7 periods.

 ## 3.Goal
 Our main goal is to use daily exchange rate data (from 2016-01-04 to 2018-03-30) to forecast exchange rate in next seven days (2018-03-30 to 2018-04-10).<br>
 Main methods used to determine the length of prediction methods is `chaos theory` and `lyapunov exponents`.
-Using wolf methods and choosing parameters according to experience, we calculate the `maximum lyapunov exponents is L=0.14`.
+Using wolf methods and choosing parameters according to experience, we calculate the maximum lyapunov exponents is L=0.14.
 The maximum lyapunov exponents is above zero can prove that the exchange rate time series has chaotic characteristics.
 Also, 1/L=7.1428 means that the `maximum time scale that the series system can forecast is 7 days.`<br>
 For we didn't find suitable code to calculate lyapunov exponents in python, we use [code](https://github.com/zsq96512/zsq96512-PHBS_TQFML-Project/tree/master/Lyapunov%20index%3B%20wolf%20methods) that can be conducted in MATLAB to calculate lyapunov exponents.